 Yep.
 K. No.

 Receiving a one-word answer like this is like texting to a wall.
 Not only is it a major texting faux pas, but it’s doomsday for good relationship communication.
 These seemingly innocent letters are conversation killers – they can be interpreted in endless ways, not one of them good.
 One-word answers are infuriating because it makes it seem like you can’t be bothered to write your partner a real response.
-A few extra words may not seem like a big deal, but they can save your relationship.
+A few extra words may not seem like a big deal, but they will help you avoid save your relationship.